Joseph Marie Jacquard creates the Jacquard loom, which weaves patterns specified by punched cards.

 The New York World publishes the first edition of The World Almanac.

-Shepard's Citations is introduced to organize citations to legal cases.
+Frank Shepard's Shepard's Citations is introduced to organize references to legal cases.

 The US Geological Survey is authorized by Congress to create a geological map of the entire US.